Welcome to Life Resources

 We throw away so much food, while others go hungry.
 Where do we turn for help?
 Catholic Central Food Pantry (That’s Us!)
 Wednesdays from 9:30 AM -1:30 PM in St. Charles’ Hall

 - St. Lawrence Food Pantry 716-896-0047 for an appointment.
-Thursdays and Fridays.
+Mondays and Thursdays.
 Delivery may be available for those without transportation.

 - Catholic Charities’ Food Pantries – several locations 716-332-1168